kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ##### `NodeUnprepareResource`

-A Node Plugin MUST implement this RPC call.
+A Kubelet Plugin MUST implement this RPC call.
 This RPC is a reverse operation of `NodePrepareResource`.
 This RPC MUST undo the work by the corresponding `NodePrepareResource`.
 This RPC SHALL be called by kubelet at least once for each successful `NodePrepareResource`.
 The